Skip to main content

 1

-Include our YAML metadata block in your GitHub repository's README.md file.
-This helps us discover and categorize your algorithm correctly.
+Include a YAML metadata block in your repository's README.md.
+This helps us categorize your project correctly.

 2

-On your GitHub repository, add quantum-marqov as a repository topic.
+On your GitHub repository, add polystacks as a repository topic.

 3

-Use our submission form below to notify us.
-We'll review and index your algorithm within 48 hours.
+Open a GitHub issue to notify us.
+We'll review and index your project within 48 hours.

-Add this YAML block to the top of your README.md file:
+Add this YAML block to the top of your README.md:

 ---